Advice > Software engineering

 Example "have backbone; disagree and commit" questions asked by Amazon

 Amazon relies on a culture of innovation.
-Answering invent and simplify questions is an opportunity to show your ability to create solutions when there is no obvious answer.
+This is your opportunity to show your ability to create solutions when there is no obvious answer.

 Example "invent and simplify" questions asked by Amazon